Cystine reductase

-Thus, the two substrates of this enzyme are L-cysteine and NAD^{+}, whereas its 3 products are L-cystine, NADH, and H^{+}.
+The three substrates of this enzyme are L-cystine, reduced nicotinamide adenine dinucleotide (NADH) and a proton.
+Its products are L-cysteine and oxidised NAD^{+}.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on a sulfur group of donors with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is L-cysteine:NAD+ oxidoreductase.
 Other names in common use include cystine reductase (NADH), NADH-dependent cystine reductase, cystine reductase (NADH2), and NADH2:L-cystine oxidoreductase.
 This enzyme participates in cysteine metabolism.